Sign Up for a Free Account

 • Fatty acid-oxidation disorders can present with acute, life-threatening episodes of hypoketotic, hypoglycemic coma induced by fasting.

-• Milder variants become manifest in adolescence or early adulthood as chronic muscle weakness, pain, recurrent rhabdomyolysis, or acute or chronic cardiomyopathies.
+• Milder variants manifest in adolescence or early adulthood as chronic muscle weakness, pain, recurrent rhabdomyolysis, or acute or chronic cardiomyopathies.

 • Newborn screening has significantly reduced morbidity and mortality.